lsankar4033/microverse/documentation/readme.md

 There are two games to play and win in Microverse.

 1. Owners of worlds receive a cut of the Microverse economy.
-Acquiring and powering worlds to optimize your share can be very profitable as the simulation runs.
+The higher the price of your world, the larger cut of each Microverse transaction you get.
-2. When a simulation ends, the worlds that are least powerful relative to their neighbors receive a huge stimulus.
+2. When a simulation ends, the cheapest world in the universe receives a huge stimulus.
 Timing the end of the simulation just right and positioning your worlds to win the stimulus could help you win the jackpot.

 ## The rules